 At the beginning of every year, about 60% of the foundation’s grants budget is assigned to individual allocations for grantmaking.
 Each member of the 33-person Family Council and Board receives the same allocation.
 The remaining 40% of the grants budget is designated for the foundation’s four program initiative areas - the Gap Program, the Climate Protection Program, the Marine Conservation Initiative, and the Black Maternal Health Initiative.
 Over the course of a year, it is common for Family Council and Board members to commit some portion of their allocations to programs or initiatives.
 By the end of the year, this typically yields a roughly equal split between individually and collectively sponsored grants.

-In 2023, 135 grants were awarded: 35% of the grants budget took the form of awards sponsored by members of the Family Council, often in co-sponsorship with others, and 65% of the budget was awarded collectively through programs, initiatives, and pooled funds to address urgent issues.
-Since collective grantmaking has a larger average award size, this data can be viewed through a different lens: 85 grants were individually sponsored (63%) while 50 were collectively sponsored (37%).
+In 2025, 167 grants were awarded: 41% of the grants budget took the form of awards sponsored by members of the Family Council, often in co-sponsorship with others, and 59% of the budget was awarded collectively through programs, initiatives, and pooled funds to address urgent issues.
+Since collective grantmaking has a larger average award size, this data can be viewed through a different lens: 113 grants were individually sponsored (67%) while 46 were collectively sponsored (28%).
+Another 8 (5%) grants supported membership organizations.

-The balance between individual initiative and collective action continues to be a distinctive feature of the Flora Family Foundation.
+The balance between individual initiative and collective action remains a distinctive feature of the Flora Family Foundation.

 Individually-sponsored awards of $25,000 or more must be approved by the Board.
 These are called Board Grants.
 Grants under $25,000 are reviewed and approved by the foundation’s president, pursuant to a delegation of authority from the Board.
 These are called Council Grants.